kevindimayuga/regex-tutorial-kd/README.md

-# Match an Email - RegEx Tutorial
+# Email RegEx Tutorial

 ![License](https://img.shields.io/badge/license-MIT-blue)

-M17 - This repo contains a link to the GitHub Gist for a [Match an Email - RegEx Tutorial](https://gist.github.com/kevindimayuga/1c7c485b39c53794f1ce712078d3bee2)
+M17 - This repo contains a link to the GitHub Gist for a [Email RegEx Tutorial](https://gist.github.com/kevindimayuga/1c7c485b39c53794f1ce712078d3bee2)

 ## Description

-The link will lead to a GitHub Gist that will contain a tutorial on the Match an Email RegEx, it's definition and how it used in code.
+The link will lead to a GitHub Gist that will contain a tutorial on the Email RegEx, it's definition and how it used in code.

 ```
 /^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/